madclaws/dailyElixirStatus/contractor/README.md

-# Contractor (Day54 |> Implemented Contractor.Server which is the brain of Contractor)
+# Contractor (Day55 |> Implemented checkin, checkout and status funcions in Contractor.Server)

 **Contractor lends you workers, to do your petty jobs.**

-**Implemented Contractor.Server which is the brain of Contractor**
+**Implemented checkin, checkout and status funcions in Contractor.Server**

 ## Installation